hcnoh/VAE-MNIST-tensorflow2/README.md

-# Variational Autoencoder (VAE) Implementation for Generating MNIST Images in TensorFlow 2.0
+# Variational Autoencoder (VAE) Implementation for Generating MNIST Images in TensorFlow2

-This repository is for the TensorFlow 2.0 implementation for VAE.
+This repository is for the TensorFlow2 implementation for VAE.
 This repository provides the training module and Jupyter notebook for testing a generation of the trained models.
 MNIST dataset was used for this repository.

 ![](/assets/img/README/README_2019-10-17-19-44-46.png)